Algosystems-SA/jsontoexcel/README.md

 It concatenates the full path tree json of each object to the label's name structure  and flattens the output in 2 dimensions so that the data can be converted to csv / xlsx format
 You can use the -v flag for verbose output

+# Installation

+Prerequisites:
+    - Python 3
+    - the xlsxwriter Python library

+  You can install the library using pip:
+    - pip install XlsxWriter

 # Usage

 Script call definition:
 python jsontoexcel.py <Path to json> <Path and output files names(optional)>